-the employee will be entitled to the following reimbursements in addition to the provisions of Information Appendix B Part II, upon production of receipts:
+Where a regular employee is required by the Employer to relocate (see Master Agreement 12.04) as a result of the Employer moving its operation from one geographic location to another and which has been approved by Treasury Board, the employee will be entitled to the following reimbursements in addition to the provisions of Information Appendix B Part II, upon production of receipts:

-- (a) Real estate commission fees not to exceed April 1, 2022 \$16,536.00, effective April 1, 2023 \$17,652.18 and effective April 1, 2024 TBD.
-Where a claim is made under this section, there shall be no entitlement to Information Appendix B 2.10(a). - (b) Except where the terms of the employee's mortgage allow the employee to transfer the mortgage to a new residence without penalty, the mortgage discharge fee not to exceed April 1, 2022 \$220.48, effective April 1, 2023 \$235.36 and effective April 1, 2024 TBD and mortgage pre-payment penalty, if any. - (c) Survey certificate fee as required for the acquisition of a mortgage/purchase of a private dwelling at the new location. - (d) Interim financing fees and/or interest charges incurred for the purchase of the private dwelling house in the new location for a maximum period of 60 days.
+- (a) Real estate commission fees not to exceed fifteen thousand dollars (\$15,000.00).
+Where a claim is made under this section, there shall be no entitlement to Information Appendix B 2.10(a). - (b) Mortgage discharge fee not to exceed seventy-five dollars (\$75.00) and mortgage pre-payment penalty, if any. - (c) Survey certificate fee as required for the acquisition of a mortgage/purchase of a private dwelling at the new location. - (d) Interim financing fees and/or interest charges incurred for the purchase of the private dwelling house in the new location for a maximum period of sixty (60) days.
 The employee shall provide the necessary documentation to demonstrate that such interim financing arrangements were incurred and/or duplicate mortgage payments have been made.